MeltanoLabs/tap-dbt/README.md

 ### Streams
 #### Selected by default
-The following will be extracted if no catalog is used:
+The following will be extracted by default if no catalog is used:

 - [x] Stream: jobs
 - [x] Stream: accounts